MickeyKay/better-font-awesome-library/README.md

 3. If desired, use the [Better Font Awesome Library object](#the-better-font-awesome-library-object) to manually include Font Awesome CSS, output lists of available icons, create your own shortcodes, and much more.

 #### Usage Notes ####
 The Better Font Awesome Library is designed to work in conjunction with the [Better Font Awesome](https://wordpress.org/plugins/better-font-awesome/) WordPress plugin.
-The plugin initializes this library (with its initialization args) on the `plugins_loaded` hook, priority `5`.
+The plugin initializes this library (with its initialization args) on the `init` hook, priority `5`.
 When using the Better Font Awesome Library in your project, you have two options:

 1. Initialize later, to ensure that any Better Font Awesome plugin settings override yours.
 1. Initialize earlier, to "take over" and prevent Better Font Awesome settings from having an effect.